 Admission to the SSC Music Department as a Music Major

 Admission is open to any student striving for a professional career in music.
 A student needs previous high school performance experience and minimum music reading skills.
-Students lacking technical or performance skills will be placed to preparatory level music classes and applied music lessons until a minimum level is achieved.
+Students lacking technical or performance skills will be placed into preparatory level music classes and applied music lessons until a minimum level is achieved.

 Admission to the college level music major program requires the following: